 Move the files up one level if they're nested incorrectly.

 This is almost always a mod mismatch.
-If your backup was created with mods installed, those same mods must be in the server's mods/ folder.
+If your backup was created with mods installed, those same mods must be in the server's mods/ folder when you restore.

 Fix:

-- Check which mods were used when the backup was created
+- Check which mods were present when the backup was created.

-- Install the same mod versions on the server
+- Reinstall the same mod versions on the server.

 Backup is corrupted